laravel-notification-channels/telegram/README.md

 ## Proxy or Bridge Support

-You may not be able to send notifications if Telegram Bot API is not accessible in your country, you can either set a proxy by following the instructions [here](http://docs.guzzlephp.org/en/stable/quickstart.html#environment-variables) or use a web bridge by setting the `base_uri` config above with the bridge uri.
+You may not be able to send notifications directly if the Telegram Bot API is blocked in your region.
+In that case, you can either configure a proxy by following the Guzzle instructions [here](http://docs.guzzlephp.org/en/stable/quickstart.html#environment-variables) or point the package at a bridge or self-hosted Bot API server by setting the `base_uri` config shown above.

-You can set `HTTPS_PROXY` in your `.env` file.
+You can also set `HTTPS_PROXY` in your `.env` file.

 ## Usage

-You can now use the channel in your `via()` method inside the Notification class.
+You can now return the channel from your notification's `via()` method.

 ### Text Notification